 - Trouble sleeping: A change in sleeping patterns, such as waking up multiple times during the night or refusing to nap, can indicate teething discomfort.

-- Drooling: When a baby excessively puts things in his mouth, that's a sign of possible tooth eruption.
+- Drooling: When a baby puts everything in his or her mouth, that's a sign of possible tooth eruption.
 It's typically accompanied by increased drool production.

-- Decreased appetite: Even babies who have wonderful appetites might desire less milk as the nursing and bottle-sucking actions can irritate already tender gums.
+- Decreased appetite: Even babies who have wonderful appetites may desire less milk as the nursing and bottle-sucking actions can irritate already tender gums.

 Treating Teething Pain for Babies

-No parents want to see their baby suffer from teething pain.
+No parent wants to see their baby suffer from teething pain.
 There are a handful of remedies you can try to alleviate the pain.
 The obvious one is to give your baby a cold teething ring or a cold compress to chew.
 You can also try rubbing his gums with a clean finger to relieve the pain.
 A warm bath followed by a rocking motion can help to soothe them as well.
-Consult with your baby's pediatrician before trying an over-the-counter pain reliever such as ibuprofen.
+Consult with your baby's paediatrician before trying an over-the-counter pain reliever.

-So, exactly how long does teething last?
+So, how long does teething last exactly?
 This is hard to predict as every child is different.
 You could be implementing these relief measures for some time.

 Brushing Baby Teeth

-When it's time to start brushing your baby's teeth, give the Colgate My First Toothbrush a try.
-It has extra soft bristles for gentle, yet effective cleaning.
-The toothbrush head is specially sized for small children whose teeth are still developing.
+When it's time to start brushing your baby's teeth, use a toothbrush with extra soft bristles for gentle, yet effective cleaning.
+The toothbrush head should be specially sized for small children whose teeth are still developing.

 It's important to start a foundation of good oral care at an early age.
-Developing brushing habits in your children early on can lead to a lifetime of mouth health.
-That means brushing at least two times each day.
-Follow up the brushing with flossing to reach those spots a toothbrush can't.
+Developing brushing habits in your children early on can lead to a lifetime of oral health.
+That means brushing at least twice every day.
+Follow up the brushing with flossing to clean those hard-to-reach areas.
 And remember to schedule regular cleanings with your dentist to ensure a clean bill of mouth health.